 Your mouth may not be producing enough saliva which is important because it constantly rinses the bacteria and leftover food particles out of your mouth.
 If you have a dry mouth that means that your mouth and teeth aren’t being cleaned as much as they should.
 Dry mouth can be a side effect of certain medications, untreated salivary gland issues or by breathing through your mouth due to sinus issues.
 Keeping properly hydrated is vital to preventing dry mouth.
 Doctors recommend drinking at least 2 liters of water (eight 8 ounce bottle) per day to stay hydrated.

 Persistent bad breath that won’t go away or a constant bad taste in your mouth can be a sign of advanced gum disease.
 Gum disease occurs when sticky plaque adheres to your teeth and gums are fed upon by bacteria.
-This causes your gums to become irritated, inflamed and eventually infected.
+This causes your gums to become irritated, inflamed, and eventually infected.
 Gum tissue and even jaw bone tissue can be lost if gum disease is allowed to progress unchecked.

 Most people know that gum disease and other mouth infections can cause bad breath.
 However, it is less widely known that some other medical conditions can also cause it.
-If your Lanier Family Dentistry dentist has ruled out other dental or oral health issues and you brush and floss every day, your bad breath could stem from another problem.
+If your Lanier Cosmetic and Family Dentistry dentist has ruled out other dental or oral health issues and you brush and floss every day, your bad breath could stem from another problem.
 Problems as varied as a sinus condition, gastric reflux, diabetes, liver or kidney disease can all cause bad breath as a side effect.
 If you suspect you have any of these ailments, see your healthcare provider as soon as possible.

 How Can I Prevent Bad Breath?